Esso Australia's long-term contribution to the east coast gas market

 Let’s start with the continued development and optimisation of the Gippsland Basin with our partners BHP and Mitsui.

 We are not finished.
-Our highly skilled and experienced organisation, remains focused on evaluating other gas opportunities, leveraging our global expertise to come up with new development concepts to bring more volumes on stream.
+Our highly skilled and experienced organisation remains focused on evaluating other gas opportunities, leveraging our global expertise to come up with innovative new development concepts to bring more volumes on stream.

-These opportunities were not economic at historic prices, or using traditional technology.
+These opportunities were not previously economic at historic prices.

-But higher gas prices today, as well as technological innovations make the previously infeasible, feasible.
+But today’s higher gas prices, as well as technological innovations make what was infeasible, now feasible.